 Norovirus Capsid Assembly

-During my PhD, under the guidance of Dr. Stephane Bressanelli and Dr. Yves Boulard, I will try to better understand the Norovirus Capsid Assembly.
+During my PhD, under the guidance of Dr. Stephane Bressanelli and Dr. Yves Boulard, I tried to better understand the Norovirus Capsid Assembly.
 My PhD lab is the newly created Institute for Integrative Biology of the Cell (I2BC).
-I will be located at the CEA (Commissariat à l’énergie atomique et aux énergies alternatives) Institute of Biology and Technology Saclay (iBiTec-S) since iBiTec-S houses part of the I2BC Department of Biochemistry, Biophysics and Structural Biology for the time being.
+I was located at the CEA (Commissariat à l’énergie atomique et aux énergies alternatives) Institute of Biology and Technology Saclay (iBiTec-S) since iBiTec-S houses part of the I2BC Department of Biochemistry, Biophysics and Structural Biology for the time being.

 Aim of this project: